-emoving EFT2.1, RPB1 or LSU increase the number of species, but especially the number of singletons3. paraphyletic corresponding to the grey zone in igure 4 On the other hand IGS markers are too variable almost every has a different allele, . heir high variability make them phylogenetic reconstructions at the species level
+Removing EFT2.1, RPB1 or LSU increases the number of species, but especially the number of singletons (Fig. 3g).
+For example, a broadly delimited paraphyletic species (corresponding to the grey zone in Figure 4), which members share one or several alleles for these three loci was reconstructed, regardless of the gamma shape value On the other hand IGS markers are too variable (almost every individual has a different allele), and therefore contribute to the overestimation of the number of species.
+However, their high variability makes them suitable loci for the phylogenetic reconstructions at the species level.

-markers with an intermediary variationmore putative species
+To improve Structurama performance on the Polydactylon section, more markers with an intermediary genetic variation (like ß-tubulin and ITS) are needed.
+In addition including more loci and more representatives from each putative species should increase the chance of specimens from an actual species to share alleles and cluster together.

-2)
+2) Species delimitation

-In the Scabrosoid clade, when including all loci, the only difference when gamma shape3 to 8 is the split of P. melanorrhiza in two.
-Then from a, the split of P. neopolydactyla in two.
+In the Scabrosoid clade, when including all loci, the only difference when rising the gamma shape from 3 to 8 is the split of P. melanorrhiza in two.
+Then from a gamma shape of 8 to 15, the split of P. neopolydactyla 5 in two.

-At a gamma shape of 3, all lineages retrieved monophyletic and correspond to P. scabrosa 2, P. scabrosa 3a and P. scabrosa 3b as two distinct species, P. scabrosa 4, P. neopolydactyla 5, P. neopolydactyla 6, P. neopolydactyla 7 and P. melanorrhiza P. neopolydactyla 4 and P. scabrosa 1 together. i share the same allele for the locus RPB1, which low variation in this groupWhen analyzing the dataset without RPB1, P. scabrosa 1 and P. neopolydactyla 4 appear as distinct species, the rest of the lineages delimited are the same.
+At a gamma shape of 3, all lineages retrieved but one coincide with monophyletic groups and correspond to P. scabrosa 2, P. scabrosa 3a and P. scabrosa 3b (as two distinct species), P. scabrosa 4, P. neopolydactyla 5, P. neopolydactyla 6, P. neopolydactyla 7 and P. melanorrhiza.
+The only non-monophyletic group retrieved is the clustering of P. neopolydactyla 4 and P. scabrosa 1 together.
+These two species share the same allele for the locus RPB1, which exhibits a low variation in this group.
+When analyzing the dataset without RPB1, P. scabrosa 1 and P. neopolydactyla 4 appear as distinct species, the rest of the lineages delimited are the same.
+We therefore decided to implement the Structurama analysis without RPB1 for our final consensus.

+In our case, with few loci and haploid data, it seems that in most cases, when distinct lineages share an allele, they are clustered together.

-Figure 4 shows the species delimitation by Structurama four different gamma shapes.
+Figure 4 shows the species delimitation by Structurama in the Dolichorhizoid clade, in function of four different gamma shapes.

 Some of our putative species are always well-defined regardless on the gamma shape of the hyperprior, this is the case of P. scabrosella, P. sp.
 7a, P. occidentalis (at gamma shape of 18, P3034 is however considered as a singleton), P. pulverulenta 2, P. neopolydactyla 1b, P. sp.
-P. hawaiensis.
+5 and P. hawaiensis.

-On the one hand, some putative species are well defined with low gamma values, but are splitted in several species with higher gamma valuesP. sp.
-6 (split in two gamma shape 8), P. sp.
-7b (split in two gamma shape 15).
+On the one hand, some putative species are well defined with low gamma values, but are splitted in several species with higher gamma values, like P. sp.
+6 (split in two with a gamma shape of 8), or P. sp.
+7b (split in two with a gamma shape of 15).

 On the other hand, some putative species are well-defined at high gamma values, but are clumped with other unrelated taxa at low gamma values (P. hymenina, P. sp.
 1, P. sp.
-2a, well defined gamma shape 8 and above, P. neopolydactyla 3, P. pacifica P. sp.
-5 at gamma shape 15v, P. neopolydactyla 2c at gamma shape 18).
+2a, are well defined with a gamma shape of 8 and above, P. neopolydactyla 3, P. pacifica and P. sp.
+5 at a gamma shape of 15 and above, P. neopolydactyla 2c at a gamma shape of 18 or above, but these species are part of non-monophyletic assemblages at lower gamma values).